Brian Close, who you could trust to stand tall, even when the coldest of blizzards hit his face © Getty Images

 The spectacular success in the season led to the selection of Close for the third Test against New Zealand at Old Trafford.
 Perhaps the rather ordinary opponents helped the selectors to opt for him.
 Close made his debut at the age of 18 years and 149 days.

 Close was replaced for the next Test by Jim Laker.
-However, he went on to complete his double at Scarborough during Yorkshire’s festival match with the Marylebone Cricket Club (MCC).
+However, he went on to complete his double at Scarborough during Yorkshire’s festival match with MCC.
 Yorkshire captain Norman Yardley awarded him his county cap.

 The call up from the army came eventually at the end of the cricket season.
 In October 1949, he became No 22185787 Signalman Close, DB, Royal Signals, Catterick.